 How we handle your information – guidance for service users and carers

-If you receive services from 2g or you care for someone who does, you may want to learn more about how we handle personal information.
-This leaflet explains why the trust keeps information (records) and how it maintains confidentiality.
+If you receive services from us or you care for someone who does, you may want to learn more about how we handle personal information.
+This page explains why the trust keeps information (records) and how it maintains confidentiality.

 News and views